ALTERNATIVE SCHOOLING – WHAT IT IS AND WHY IT IS NECESSARY.

 Although in India the terms have been used synonymously, alternative schools are not necessarily special schools.
 An alternative school is any institution that offers an alternative to the traditional model of education.
 Yes special schools do come under the purview of Alternative education but there are many other institutions that offer something different from the norm.

-Still have questions?
-Write to us in the comments or through our contact form.
+contact form.
 You can also email us your queries.
 Meanwhile don’t forget to join our Facebook community and stay in touch.
 If you are looking for alternative schools in India, watch our for our list of schools with “different” philosophies.